jvalteren/Seaside-Wiki/Seaside330Changelog.md

 - `WAXmlCanvas builder` now returns a ready to use builder
 - render phase continuation and `JSObject` now uses the script generator configured on the application
 - `WAErrorHandler` now sets the charSet attribute of the content type
-- loading the `REST` Metacello group no longer loads Seaside-Component
+- The `REST` group in the Metacello baseline no longer contains the `Seaside-Component` package
-- expired sessions tracked with cookies should no result in an infinite redirect
+- Expired sessions tracked with cookies should no result in an infinite redirect
+- The bundled Prototype JavaScript library has been updated from 1.7.0 to 1.7.3 which fixes multi select lists

 # Breaking Changes #